squirrel2038/thearchdruidreport-archive/README.md

 Unix (Linux, macOS, BashOnWindows, or Cygwin):

  * Satisfy dependencies above.
 (Make sure `python3`, `node`, `npm`, and `guetzli` are in your PATH.
-Install the PIP packages and NPMpackages.)
+Install the PIP packages and NPM packages.)

  * Run `make-archive.sh`: